fenrus75/FenrusCNCtools/toolpath/doc/README.rst

 Spiraling cutout

+Doing a cutout of the work piece out of its larger material is a very common operation.
+Some CAM tools do this by cutting a series of rings at increasing depths, while plunging the bit a little deeper each time between rings.
+It turns out that this order of operations causes fluctuating forces (and thus deflection from the endmill).
+Especially if the plunging happens in a rounded corner, these can cause visible artifats on the final work piece.

+Toolpath uses a spiraling model where the endmill starts above the workpiece and gently spirals down to the bottom at a constant vertical decline, keeping forces constant for the cutout operation.

 V carving with depth limit + 2nd tool for pocketing

+When doing a V-carve of a complicated design, one of the key issues that comes up on the Carbidge 3D forum is the desire to be able to specify a maximum depth for the V carve (rather than plunging through the work into the wasteboar).
+Toolpath supports this feature; you just need to specify a second tool to be used for clearing out the flat inner pockets and the depth will be honered.

 Automatic V carve Inlays

+Slowing down for corners

 Direct Drive toolpaths (CSV)